-It is the responsibility of the Illinois Solar for All Approved Vendor to track subscribers and document income eligibility for community solar projects.557 Approved Vendors will be required to report to the Agency on subscription rates once a year.
+It is the responsibility of the Illinois Solar for All Approved Vendor to track subscribers and document income eligibility for community solar projects.
+Approved Vendors will be required to report to the Agency on subscription rates once a year.
 Illinois Solar for All Approved Vendors will not be required to verify that existing subscribers continue to meet the low-income eligibility requirements, but new subscribers over time will be required to meet those requirements.

-9.11.8.11.Consumer Protections
+8.11.
+Consumer Protections

-The Agency believes that this The 2022 Plan features a strong set of consumer protections as part of both the Adjustable Block Program and Illinois Solar for All for distributed generation and community solar.
+The 2022 Plan features a strong set of consumer protections as part of both the Adjustable Block Program and Illinois Solar for All for distributed generation and community solar.
 The protections detailed in Chapter 9 apply to both the Illinois Solar for All Program and the Adjustable Block Program.
 But several factors lead the Agency to require additional consumer protections that are unique to the Illinois Solar for All Program.
 Thus, to be an Illinois Solar for All Approved Vendor for the program, Approved Vendors must agree to the following additional provisions for low-income customers.

-• In order to "ensure tangible economic benefits flow directly to program participants," Illinois Solar for All Approved Vendors must also verify that there are no up-front payments for residential distributed generation program participants and no up-front subscription fees for community solar projects (with the exception of nominal fees to purchase shares in community solar projects organized as cooperative).
-Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.558
+- In order to "ensure tangible economic benefits flow directly to program participants," Illinois Solar for All Approved Vendors must also verify that there are no up-front payments for residential distributed generation program participants and no up-front subscription fees for community solar projects (with the exception of nominal fees to purchase shares in community solar projects organized as cooperative).
+Illinois Solar for All Approved Vendors must also provide documentation to both the program participant(s), and to the Program Administrator explaining how the project or community solar subscription will result in a cash-flow positive experience for the participant(s) (including an estimate of the monthly savings) and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar system through avoided usage or net metering credits.557 - For distributed generation projects, a site suitability report is required to ensure that projects are being installed on properties that will not need substantial structural, roofing or electrical repairs.
+If repairs are needed, the Illinois Solar for All Approved Vendor must identify the plan for the repairs and how they will be paid for, ensuring that such costs do not place an unsustainable financial burden on the participant.
+While the site suitability report does not need to be completed prior to the program participant entering into a contract with the Illinois Solar for All Approved Vendor (or their sub-contracted installer), if the site suitability report indicates that the project is not viable, the contract must contain a no-cost cancellation provision. - Illinois Solar for All Approved Vendors (or their Designees) are required to provide standard disclosures of all costs to program participants.
+Under the Initial and First Revised Plans, the subscriber's income through one of the methods described in this Plan, the Agency recognizes that some potential subscribers would prefer to have their income verified independently of their community solar subscription.
+In such cases, a potential subscriber may request income verification directly through the Program Administrator, and if approved, that verification would remain valid for six months.
+The Program Administrator would provide the potential subscriber with a verification letter that could be provided to the Approved Vendor.